jadounrahul/kartsnms/doc/Support/Performance.md

-If your install uses hostnames for devices and you have quite a lot then it's advisable to setup a local recursive dns instance on the LibreNMS server.
+If your install uses hostnames for devices and you have quite a lot then it's advisable to setup a local recursive dns instance on the KartsNMS server.
 Something like pdns-recursor can be used and then configure `/etc/resolv.conf` to use 127.0.0.1 for queries.

 ## Per port polling - experimental